Wilson's School: Houses

+Curriculum

+In Years 7 and 8, all pupils study a range of subjects including mathematics, English, science, and humanities.
+In Years 9 to 11, pupils study for GCSE qualifications in a number of subjects, some of which are optional and chosen by the pupil.
+All students study the EBacc subjects.
+In the Sixth Form, pupils study four A-level subjects of their choice in Year 12 and at least three in Year 13.
+The most popular A-level subjects include mathematics and science subjects.

 Sport

 The school's main sport is association football.
-In 2007 the 1st XI won the U19 Surrey Cup but lost to Millfield School in the semi-finals of the National Championship.

 Rugby union was first introduced to the school in 1886, although it has not been continuously played since then.
 It was revived in 1921, in the 1960s and 1980s, and has continued since a further revival in the mid-1990s.
 Rugby teams in all year groups compete against a range of local schools.
 The teams often participate in sevens tournaments.
-Wilson's has produced a number of Surrey players in the last few years, and has close contact with local clubs such as Sutton & Epsom and Warlingham.
+Wilson's has produced a number of Surrey players and has close contact with local clubs such as Sutton & Epsom and Warlingham.

-With cricket there is a team for every year group up until Year 11 when there is a first, second and often a third team.
-The school competes against local schools on Saturdays and there is first team tour every two years.
+Since 2019, the school has been included in The Cricketer magazine’s Top 100 Schools for cricket.

-Alongside cricket, athletics is also popular.
-During the summer term, the school partakes in many track and field events; these include 100 m to 1500 m races, hurdles, javelin, shot put, long jump, high jump, triple jump and discus.
+During the summer term, the school partakes in track and field events; these include 100 m to 1500 m races, hurdles, javelin, shot put, long jump, high jump, triple jump and discus.

 The school was designated an Academy School by Badminton England in February 2006.
 The school is home for the Chadacre Badminton club.

-The under-19s table tennis team are ranked fourth nationally, having won the Surrey Cup and the National Schools Area Tournament, and being runners up in the National Regional Tournament.
+The under-19s table tennis team was ranked fourth nationally, having won the Surrey Cup and the National Schools Area Tournament, and being runners up in the National Regional Tournament.

 Combined Cadet Force

+Wilson's School CCF was established in 1910 as an Army Officer Training Corps on the original Camberwell site by a teacher, Captain Edmonds.
+It is now a Combined Cadet Force with Army and RAF sections, the latter introduced in 1964.
+The corps is inspected every two years.

+Notable alumni

+Class lists from 1615 to 1843 have been lost, making it impossible to record with absolute certainty those who rose to fame in that period.
+However, A Short History notes that James Tyrrell, grandson of Archbishop Usher and author of A General History of England and other works, is known to have been a pupil in the middle of the seventeenth century.